Are Samoyeds Cuddly? [YES, HERE’S WHY!]

 Clingy dog breeds tend to chase after their owners all the time.
 This happens for a simple reason, they are in love with you and cannot live without your presence.

 A bored Sammy will look for something to do.
 And the next best thing for them to do is follow you around.
 You might think it’s cute and endearing.
-But if they repeat this behaviour over and over again, it encourages your Samoyeds to be clingy.
+But if they repeat this behavior over and over again, it encourages your Samoyeds to be clingy.
 They will have their minds set on following you around when they have nothing to do.
 Clingy Sammies tend to want more physical contact.

 Your Samoyed is so clingy either because